How to Sanitize Water In An Emergency

 Stabilized Oxygen

-1. Some evidence showed that “stabilized oxygen solution” may provide antibacterial properties when added to water.
-Since there is no proven knowledge or research about this product, this should be the last option.
+1. Some evidence suggests that a “stabilized oxygen solution” may provide antibacterial properties when added to water.
+However, this should be the last option since no proven knowledge or research about this product exists.

 2. There are some debates over the internet about its effectiveness.